Difference in Differences with Time-Varying Covariates: Interpreting TWFE Regressions

 where we define $\Delta X_{t^*} := (1,X_{t^*}-X_{t^*-1})'$ which is the change in the covariate over time and is augmented with an intercept term for the time fixed effect.
 We also slightly abuse notation by taking $\beta$ to include an extra parameter in its first position corresponding to the intercept.
-We view \Cref{eqn:fd} as a linear projection model rather than as a linear conditional expectation/structural model.
-In particular, this allows for heterogeneous effects of the treatment on the outcome.
-Our interest in this section is in determining what kind of conditions are required to interpret $\alpha$ as the $ATT$ or at least as a weighted average of some underlying treatment effect parameters.
+Our interest in this section is in determining what kind of conditions are required to interpret $\alpha$ as the ATT or at least as a weighted average of some underlying treatment effect parameters.

-We deveolop these arguments over the next two propositions, which provide decompositions of $\alpha$, and then the two following theorems, which relate $\alpha$ to underlying causal effect parameters and additional bias terms under the assumptions considered above.
-Our first result is to provide a decomposition of $\alpha$.